teefoss/RogueLike/RogueLike/notes.md

-tab open inventory on title screen don't drink po if full blob 'stutter' key got placed in exit room! no bump into tree - look at how to handle this automatically title screen should reset forest on enter
+tab open inventory on title screen don't drink po if full blob 'stutter' key got placed in exit room! / beyond exit room no bump into tree - look at how to handle this automatically title screen should reset forest on enter particle lighting pillar button broken can move during fade in

 # Keep an eye on...